 We know that Richard’s physical appearance has been exaggerated, and we can see that scoliosis was a known condition and a common enough one not to cause much comment.
 Certainly it wasn’t remarked on in Richard’s lifetime, but by later writers, who were obviously using it as an insult, or in more sinister cases, as proof of his villainy.
 It was not at all uncommon for later writers to seize upon minor physical blemishes and twist them to suit their monstrous imagery.
 When we look at the case of Anne Boleyn who may have had a minor ridge on the nail of her pinky finger, which in the gossip of her detractors manifested into a sixth finger, a story that was exaggerated and embellished so that even wearing long sleeves was supposedly to hide her deformity and high collars to conceal her “witches teat” we can see how this imagery evolves.

-The first time I saw The Tragedy of Richard III I assumed it was a satire, if you break down the events in a historical sense it is actually slightly ludicrous.
+The first time I saw The Tragedy of Richard III I assumed it was a satire.
 Yet of course the play influenced later writers, then early historians, who in turn influenced historical fiction.
 We can see how the villainous image of Richard has evolved.
 But Shakespeare didn’t just use More or Holinshed’s depictions of Richard’s alleged crimes, he expanded on them.
 What exactly was the Bard’s motive?

 If you view The Tragedy of Richard III as a morality tale, much like Thomas More’s King Richard III was a warning against tyranny rather than an actual history, you can consider one of two theories.
 There is the Oxfordian theory of Shakespeare authorship, that Edward de Vere, 17th Earl of Oxford, wrote the plays attributed to Shakespeare.
 Or you could consider the more straightforward theory that Shakespeare himself was using The Tragedy of Richard III as a political satire.
 In both cases, “Richard III” may actually be an allegory for Robert Cecil, Elizabeth I’s Secretary of State.
 Cecil was secretly corresponding with James Stuart, the Protestant King of Scotland, and it was Cecil’s efforts that saw James succeed Elizabeth I. Cecil was described as a hunchback.
 It is possible Shakespeare was using a notorious historical figure to represent someone he could not openly criticise.